 For the purposes of this summary the CCC does not identify which of the Health Services were involved in the observations and the statistical results.
-The intent of this audit summary is to help other Health Services, including their line managers, to better understand corruption risks and improve their prevention capabilities.
+The intent of this audit summary is to help other Health Services to better understand corruption risks and improve their prevention capabilities.